 How do you change an employee’s bad attitude?

-In short, you can’t.
-But most of us in leadership roles have tried.
+But most of us in leadership roles have tried to help employees with bad attitudes.

 It ends up being very time consuming and is very unlikely to change anything.
 In the end, you will find yourself spending a lot of time on this employee with a bad attitude.